liamjblair/autotrader-car-valuation-app/README.md

 Overview:

 This is a simple project I created for fun to help me with selling my car.
 Web scrapping can be fun, so I wanted to do something useful with it too.
-This is a Python project for scraping car listings from AutoTrader UK based on user-defined criteria.
-It uses BeautifulSoup for web scraping and Selenium for interacting with the website.
+Simply follow the prompts and enter your search criteria such as Make, Model, Max Mileage (will give you vehicles up to this value), Postcode (postcode mandatory), variant, ect.
+Code will output the highest price, lowest and average price found for your car.
+Which should hopefully assit in giving you an idea how much you should be pricing your car.
+It will also output all the results to a .csv, useful for further analysis.
+To avoid too many server requests in a short time, I have added time.sleeps in.

 Installation:
 Clone this repository to your local machine.